 Appointed head coach prior to the 2010 season, Surrency quickly orchestrated a Panthers’ turnaround from a losing season to their best finish in the Colonial Athletic Association since they joined the conference in 2005.
 The initial year laid the groundwork for his program’s philosophy going forward: High expectations, hard work and excellence on the field of play.

-In 2011, Georgia State accomplished many firsts including their first NCAA tournament and CAA tournament appearances in school history.
+In 2011, Georgia State accomplished many firsts including its first NCAA tournament and CAA tournament appearances in school history.
 The 2011 squad achieved the program’s highest RPI ranking in school history at No. 26 on the way to its most wins (13) since 1986.
 The team tied the school record for shutouts with nine and placed three players on the All-CAA team.

 With a background as a two-time, all-conference defender, Surrency brings to GSU a system that is organized and disciplined on the back end.
 The 2010 men’s soccer team embodied the hard-working, disciplined approach of its new head coach.
-Surrency guided the team through debilitating losses that forced several key members, including four-year starter Joe Castaldo and 2009 All-CAA third-team member Chris Peacos, off its back line.
+Surrency guided the team through difficult losses that forced several key members, including four-year starter Joe Castaldo and 2009 All-CAA third-team member Chris Peacos, off its back line.
 The Panthers fought to a 7-7-3 overall record and an eighth-place finish in the CAA.

 As a former dedicated, Division I student-athlete, Surrency expects his players to accept his challenge of a blue-collar mentality and disciplined approach to the game.